brown-cs1380/m0/docs/README.md

 To create a submission, run [s/submit.sh](../s/submit.sh) from the root folder of M0.
 This will create a `submission.zip` file which you will then upload to [Gradescope](https://www.gradescope.com/) (select "managed submission" and then upload your zip manually).
 The zip archive will contain a `javascript/src/main` folder inside which all the files tracked by git and found to be modified.
 Make sure to `git commit` any new files you have created before running the submit script; the [s/submit.sh](../s/submit.sh) script will **not** include any untracked files in the submission.

+if on macOS and fail to run s/submit.sh, try replacing `#!/bin/env` with `#!/usr/bin/env` in submit.sh.

 You are allowed to submit as many times as you want up until the deadline; so _submit early and often_.
 For full grade, before submitting the final version of your code make sure that
 1. All linters run without any errors
 2. The provided tests run without any errors